-Every once in a while we’re asked what is the best thing that East Syracuse area homeowner's can do to maintain their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that East Syracuse area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the ideal operation of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most East Syracuse homeowners, but there are typically two obstacles to actually accomplishing this task:

 - Determining just how often to change your furnace or air conditioner filter.